- Download our Moving to Qatar Guide (PDF)

 Meetings should also be confirmed ahead of time as business schedules can quickly change.
 Care should be taken to avoid scheduling important meetings during the holy month of Ramadan, and expats should understand that business hours, productivity and motivation can vary during this important time.

-While some things might seem strange for expats, resisting the urge to get impatient is important.
-Long-term, personal business relationships in Qatar can certainly be worth the time and energy.
+While some things might seem strange for expats, resisting the urge to get impatient is essential.
+Long-term, personal business relationships in Qatar can be well worth the time and energy.

 Dos and don'ts of doing business in Qatar